Visit Iceland's Stunning Black Sand Beaches and Glaciers

 Rauðasandur Beach: Unique Sands & Serene Beauty

 Rauðasandur Beach is a breathtaking beach in the remote Westfjords of Iceland.
-Its distinctive red sands set it apart from other beach destinations.
+Its distinctive red sands set it apart from other beaches.
+The red-pink hue originates from pulverized scallop shells.

-Often bypassed by tourists, Rauðasandur offers tranquility and solitude.
+Often bypassed by tourists, Rauðasandur is your spot if you love a dash of tranquility and solitude.
 You can walk along the beach undisturbed; it’ll be just you and the sound of waves crashing on the sand.
+And maybe a bird chirping.

 04—